CASFRI/CASFRI/documentation/inventory_update_procedure.md

 DELETE FROM casfri50_history.geo_history WHERE left(cas_id, 4) = 'SK09';
 ```

-**13. Set precedences for the new inventories in the casfri50_history.inv_precedence table defined in workflow/04_produceHistoricalTable/01_PrepareGeoHistory.sql if they are missing.**
+**13. Set precedences for the new inventories in the PRECEDENCE_RANK column of the metadata/inventory_metadata.csv table if they are missing.**

 **14. Recompute the history for all affected historical database inventories using lines from the workflow/04_produceHistoricalTable/02_ProduceGeoHistory.sql**